When do you pay Inheritance Tax?

 There will be tapered withdrawal of the main residence nil-rate band for estates with a net value of more than £2 million.
 This withdrawal will be at a rate of £1 for every £2 the estate is valued over the £2 million threshold.

-So for example, if your estate is valued at £2.1 million, then you would lose £50,000 of the new allowance.
+So for example, if your estate is valued at £2.1 million, it would lose £50,000 of the new allowance.

 The charity discount

-There's a reduced rate of Inheritance Tax of 36% for those who leave 10% or more of their estate to charity.
+There's a reduced rate of Inheritance Tax of 36% for those who leave 10% or more of the net value of their estate to charity.

-In reality, your loved ones won’t be any better off if you go down this route – you’ll just ensure that some of your bill goes towards a good cause, rather than to the Treasury!
+Your loved ones won’t be any better off if you go down this route – you’ll just ensure that some of your bill goes towards a cause you care about, rather than to the Treasury!

 We all have a £3,000 limit each year for gifts, which is completely free of Inheritance Tax.
 What’s more, if you don’t use your allocation this year, it can be carried over to next year, so you can hand over £6,000 to a loved one, tax-free!

-You can also give away £250 to any number of people every year, though you can’t combine it with the £3,000 annual allowance.
+You can also give away £250 to each of any number of people every year, though you can’t combine it with the £3,000 annual allowance.
+They are different exemptions.

 Weddings also offer an opportunity to avoid Inheritance Tax.
 Parents can give their children £5,000 each as wedding gifts, £2,500 to grandchildren or great-grandchildren, or wedding gifts of £1,000 to anyone else.
 There are hoops to jump through though.
 The gift must be made (or at least promised) on or shortly before the day of the wedding.